GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Hear from the CEO Porsche Cars North America on electrifying the sports car
+  - Postmates becomes the official on-demand food delivery partner of the NFL
      <hr/>

-      - *Few electric cars made a bigger splash than the new Porsche Taycan.
-As President and CEO of Porsche Cars North America Klaus Zellmer has the tall order of bringing the electric sedan to America and selling it against Tesla on Tesla’s home turf.
-He also overse…*
+      - *The National Football League naming Postmates as its very first on-demand food delivery partner.
+In this context, a partnership means a multi-year sponsorship, which also makes Postmates a sponsor of the Super Bowl.
+And as the season kicks off with the Kansas…*

-  - Three days left to save on passes to TC Sessions: Mobility 2020
+  - Voice assistants don’t work for kids: The problem with speech recognition in the classroom
       <hr/>

-      - *Electric vehicles, dock-less scooters, autonomous trucks, ride-hailing apps and the AI that fuels them all — it’s a world of transportation that even a visionary like Leonardo Da Vinci could scarcely imagine.
-On October 6-7, modern-day visionaries from around…*
+      - *Young "remote learners" often struggle to navigate the keyboards, menus, and interfaces required to make good on the promise of education technology.*

-  - Shift's George Arison shares 6 tips for taking your company public via a SPAC
+  - Hear from the CTOs of Peloton and DoorDash on how to build a service marketplace
       <hr/>

-      - *Even if you’ve been through a successful IPO process, you’ll still need to educate yourself — the SPAC process and the IPO process are completely different.*
+      - *Peloton and DoorDash probably don’t seem to have much in common, but the connected fitness platform and food delivery app have both built massive service businesses that are touching millions.
+We’re amped to announce that Peloton co-founder/CTO Yong Feng and …*

-  - As the smartphone market declines, 5G models are set to see continued growth in 2020
+  - Dear Sophie: What is a J-1 visa and how can we use it?
       <hr/>

-      - *Things have gone from bad to worse for a stumbling smartphone market in 2020.
-Already plateauing and decline figures have taken a big hit from COVID-19.
-The pandemic has hampered sales of non-essential items, particularly those best enjoyed outside of the hom…*
+      - *A Silicon Valley immigration lawyer explains how to participate in the J-1 visa program.*

-  - Greenstop launches its cannabis vending machine in California dispensaries
+  - Hear from the CEO Porsche Cars North America on electrifying the sports car
       <hr/>

-       - *Cannabis is now available from vending machines in select California dispensaries.
-Made by California-based Greenstop, the self-serve kiosks can simultaneously serve four customers while still conforming to local regulations.
-And they couldn’t come at a bette…*
+       - *Few electric cars made a bigger splash than the new Porsche Taycan.
+As President and CEO of Porsche Cars North America Klaus Zellmer has the tall order of bringing the electric sedan to America and selling it against Tesla on Tesla’s home turf.
+He also overse…*

 <br />